Masutani/satobjextract/README.md

-# Ground object extractio from satellite image
+# Ground object extraction from satellite image

 R Library satobjextract is small package to extract object from ground satellite image.
 This utilizes CNN(Convolutional Neural Network) in MXNet to train object detection model.